nanoix9/streamer-event-viewer/README.md

     1.2 You can subscribe to a streamer.
-On this, this application will subscribe the topics of that user, and then waiting for events that will be sent by HTTP request from Twitch to previous specified callback endpoints
+On this, this application will subscribe the topics of that user, and then waiting for events that will be sent by HTTP request from Twitch to previously established callback endpoints

 2. Streamer page

-    2.1 This page embeds a twitch iframe containing a live video and chat room
+    2.1 This page embeds a twitch iframe containing a live video window and chat room

     2.2 The server initiates a web socket, and this page will connect to it